MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-plan-cater-to-users.md

 ### Power User

-Power user uses engineering specific and graphics application such as CAD and Adobe Photoshop.
-There are GPU options that support graphic intensive workloads including video rendering, 3D design, and simulations.
+Power user uses engineering and graphics application such as CAD and Adobe Photoshop.
+GPUs are often a good choice for users that require graphics intensive support such as video rendering, 3D design, and simulations.

 For more information on graphics acceleration usage, check out [Choose your graphics rendering technology](rds-graphics-virtualization.md).

+For deployments on Azure, there are also graphics acceleration options on Azure.
 For more information on the available GPU VM sizes, check out [GPU optimized virtual machines sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu).

 ## Test Workload